Itsyimi2002/uni/README.md

-# some coding examples from coursework in the undergrad and master program
+**# some coding examples from coursework in my undergrad and master program